Skip to main content

 2L fabrics

 Traditionally, 2-layer shells have had a face fabric bonded to a waterproof-breathable membrane with a loose (typically mesh) protective liner hanging inside them.
 Although more affordable, these mesh-lined 2L garments are generally heavier, bulkier, and less comfortable than 2.5L and 3L equivalents.
-Enter Gore-Tex Paclite Plus.
-This innovative 2L fabric also features a face fabric laminated to a waterproof-breathable membrane, but then instead of adding an separate mesh lining (or protective coating as used in 2.5L fabrics), Gore-Tex has textured the inside of the membrane in such a way that it increases abrasion resistance and makes an additional protective layer unnecessary.
+However there are now also a few innovative 2L fabrics which use a textured membrane that increases abrasion resistance and makes an additional protective layer unnecessary.
+Garments made with these fabrics don’t need a mesh lining, meaning that they can be made lighter and less bulky.

 2.5L fabrics